Visiting Taipei & Taiwan in January 2026

-In fact, Taiwan doesn’t really have a ‘low’ or ‘high’ tourist season; the numbers fluctuate on a monthly basis.
-January is the second least popular month of the year to visit Taiwan, but it comes right after the most popular month, December, according to pre-COVID tourist arrival numbers.
+Historically, January is one of the least popular months of the year to visit Taiwan, but it comes right after the most popular month, December, according to tourist arrival numbers.

-Part of the reason is that January is kind of a lull between Christmas/New Year’s Eve celebrations in December, and the traditional Lunar New Year holiday, which often takes place in February.
-However, in 2023, Chinese New Year will actually come in late January, bringing some excitement (but also some travel difficulties) to this month.
+Part of the reason is that January is kind of a lull between Christmas/New Year’s Eve celebrations in December, and the traditional Lunar New Year holiday, which usually comes in February.

 One fun aspect of visiting Taiwan in January is that you can observe locals beginning to prepare for the most important holiday of the year, the Lunar New Year.
 Cherry blossoms also start making an appearance in a few places in Taipei in January, and it’s also the perfect time for visiting hot springs in Taiwan.